AliRizaSevgili/AliRizaSevgili/README.md

 <h2 align="center">Hi everyone, I'm Ali Riza Sevgili! 👋</h2>

 <p style="color:#2c3e50;">
-  I'm a passionate Web Developer with a focus on creating responsive, user-friendly websites and applications.
+ **I'm a passionate Web Developer** with a focus on creating *responsive, user-friendly websites and applications*.
 I love turning ideas into reality using code and I'm always looking to learn new things in the world of web development.
 </p>

 ## 🚀 Skills